-The following illustration shows a rectangle filled with a radial gradient.
-The radial gradient that goes from white to gray.
+The following illustration shows a rectangle filled with a radial gradient that transitions from white to gray.
 The outside circle represents the gradient ellipse while the red dot denotes the focal point.
-This gradient has its SpreadMethod set to Pad.
+This gradient has its SpreadMethod property set to Pad.

-In the following example, a radial gradient brush is used to paint the interior of a rectangle.
+The following example uses a radial gradient brush to paint the interior of a rectangle.

-The following illustration shows the gradient created in the previous example.
+The following illustration shows the gradient created in the preceding example.
 The brush's gradient stops have been highlighted.
-Notice that, even though the results are different, the gradient stops in this example are identical to the gradient stops in the previous linear gradient brush examples.
+Notice that, even though the results are different, the gradient stops in this example are identical to the gradient stops in the example for the LinearGradientBrush object.